 Helena Bertinelli, Temporary Batgirl

-An earthquake hits Gotham, and the government chose to evacuate and then abandon and isolate those who chose to remain in the city in the No Man’s Land event (see reading order here).
-As Bruce Wayne leaves the city to lobby the government to continue aid to Gotham (he fails), the people of Gotham think Batman has abandoned them.
-More commonly known as Huntress, Helena Bertinelli decides to help Gotham by assuming Batman’s role.
-She stitches herself into a Bat-costume (which will later become Cassandra Cain’s iconic costume).
+An earthquake hits Gotham and the government chooses to evacuate, abandon and isolate those who choose to remain in the city during the No Man’s Land event.
+As Bruce Wayne leaves the city to lobby the government to provide continued aid to Gotham (unsuccessfully), the people of Gotham believe that Batman has abandoned them.
+Helena Bertinelli, more commonly known as Huntress, decides to help Gotham by assuming Batman’s role.
+She stitches herself a Bat-costume, which will later become Cassandra Cain’s iconic costume.

-For a short time, Helena Bertinelli holds the mantle of Batgirl, but as Batman’s crazy high standard even in a time of massive crisis gets in the way, Helena chooses to give up the Batgirl costume in order to fight on her own terms — instead of having to blindly follow Batman’s order.
-Not long after, Bruce Wayne offered the role of Batgirl to Cassandra Cain and gives her the costume.
+For a short time, Helena Bertinelli holds the mantle of Batgirl.
+However, Batman’s high standards even during a time of massive crisis get in the way, and she chooses to give up the costume in order to fight on her own terms, rather than having to blindly follow his orders.
+Soon afterwards, Bruce Wayne offered the role of Batgirl to Cassandra Cain.

 What to read: